Select a link to learn more about each member of the Public Health Leadership team:

 Administrator, Center for Public Health Practice

-Tom Eversole, DMV, MS is the Administrator of the Center for Public Health Practice.
+Tom Eversole, DVM, MS is the Administrator of the Center for Public Health Practice.
 Dr. Eversole grew up in Virginia and earned a BS in Biology from Virginia Tech.
 He went on to earn his veterinary degree at the University of Georgia and a post-doc masters in veterinary surgery at Colorado State University, where he completed his residency in Large Animal Surgery.

 Dr. Eversole served on the faculty at UGA and later went into private equine practice in Maryland.
 As the AIDS epidemic unfolded in Baltimore, he changed careers and went back to school to earn an MS in Counseling Psychology at Loyola University.
 While attending Loyola, he taught residential, court-ordered, severely emotionally handicapped youth at the University of Maryland psychiatric hospital.
 He also served as a national trainer in the fields of substance abuse prevention, multicultural leadership and organizational development.
 Upon completing his degree in 1989, Dr. Eversole worked as a psychotherapist in the AIDS Service at Johns Hopkins University Hospital under a project to integrate mental health and primary care.
 From 1992-1997, he worked with the American Psychological Association, directing its nationwide AIDS training program for psychologists.